 Explorer Post 50

-The membership application period for the 2016 season is now closed.
-Students that are interested in being a part of the 2017 Post 50 TV-Crew may apply in January/February of 2017.
-Male and Female students ages 14-20 who have completed the 8th-grade may apply.
+The membership application period for the 2017 season is now open.
+Students that are interested in becoming a part of the 2017 Post 50 TV-Crew should complete the online application form below.
+This is a co-ed program for students ages 14-20 who have completed the 8th-grade.

 **Click here if you would like more information about the BSA (Boy Scouts of America) Agreement.
 Please note that Explorer Post 50 is a Venturing Crew which is coeducational - Females are eligible to apply.
 No registration fee is required for Post 50 Membership.